divelab/DIG/dig/xgraph/SubgraphX/Readme.md

 $ cd DIG/xgraph/SubgraphX
 $ source ./scripts.sh
 ```
-For different dataset, please refer the corresponding hyper-parameters in the script.
+The hyper-parameters for different models and datasets are shown in this script.

 In addition, we also provide the saved searching results.
 If you want to reproduce, you can directly download the